rubyguides

 # c = 3

-This syntax is particularly useful when working with each_with_object or when you prefer explicit unpacking.
+Using destructuring is particularly useful when working with each_with_object or when you prefer explicit unpacking.
+A destructured block can make the body easier to read and keeps the line that introduces the block visually tidy.

 each vs each_pair